Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **"Comment your code like you're explaining it to a grumpy, sleep-deprived vampire.
-Be precise, be clear, and for the love of all that is holy, *be concise*.
-Future you (and your colleagues) will thank you (or at least, won't curse your name)."**
+- **Pro Tip:**  Before you spend hours wrestling a bug,  **`print()` your variables like a detective interrogating a suspect.**  You'll be amazed how often a simple "Hey, what's your value?" reveals the culprit.
+(And it's way less stressful than staring blankly at the code for hours, muttering about "magic".)

 ---

-### 📅 Last Updated: 2025-03-08 08:16
+### 📅 Last Updated: 2025-03-08 16:16

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!